ekinderdiyok/ekinderdiyok/README.md

 # Hi there, I'm Ekin. 👋
 Welcome to my GitHub profile!
-Here I showcase my data analytics portfolio and talk about myself. <br>
+Here I showcase my data analytics portfolio and talk about myself. <br> <br>
 I am a data analyst trained in Ψbehavioral-, 🌐network-, and 🧠neuroscience.

 ## Projects